HL7/bulk-data/input/pagecontent/publish.md

 ---
 ### Bulk Data Output File Request

-Using the URLs supplied by the Data Provider in the manifest, a Data Consumer MAY download the generated Bulk Data files.
+Using the URLs supplied by the Data Provider in the manifest, a Data Consumer MAY download the referenced output, deleted, and error files.

 If the `requiresAccessToken` element in the manifest is set to `true`, the request SHALL include a valid access token.
 See [Security Considerations](#security-considerations) above.

-If the `requiresAccessToken` element is set to `false` and no additional authorization-related extensions are present in the manifest's output entry, then the output URLs SHALL be dereferenceable directly (a "capability URL").
-A Data Consumer SHALL NOT provide a SMART Backend Services access token when dereferencing an output URL where `requiresAccessToken` is `false`.
+If the `requiresAccessToken` element is set to `false` and no additional authorization-related extensions are present in the relevant manifest entry, then the referenced URLs SHALL be dereferenceable directly (a "capability URL").
+A Data Consumer SHALL NOT provide a SMART Backend Services access token when dereferencing a URL from a manifest entry where `requiresAccessToken` is `false`.

-The data files SHALL include only the most recent version of any resources unless the Data Consumer explicitly requests different behavior in a fashion supported by the Data Provider.
+A single data file SHALL include only the most recent version of any resource, though manifests that are updated incrementally MAY include an updated version of the resource in a subsequent file.
 Inclusion of the `Resource.meta` information in the resources is at the discretion of the Data Provider (as it is for all FHIR interactions).

 A Data Consumer SHOULD provide an `Accept-Encoding` header when requesting output files and SHOULD include `gzip` compression as one of the encoding options in the header.
 A Data Provider SHALL provide output files as uncompressed, with `gzip` compression, or with another compression format from the `Accept-Encoding` header.
 When compression is used, a Data Provider SHALL communicate this to the Data Consumer by including a `Content-Encoding` header in the response.
 A Data Consumer SHALL accept files that are uncompressed or encoded with `gzip` compression, and MAY accept files encoded with other compression formats.

 #### Endpoint

-`GET [url from manifest output element]`
+`GET [url from manifest output, deleted, or error element]`

 #### Headers